 Punk Is in the House

 The subculture and anti-establishment philosophies of the punk era were also right in line with Postmodernism.
 Vivienne Westwood was the mastermind that created the deconstructed punk fashion of the 70s and early 80s.
-In 2009, she teamed up with Cole and Sons to create a collection of wallpapers which are now going for a hefty price at 1stdibs.
+In 2009, she teamed up with Cole and Sons to create a collection of wallpapers.
 Westwood also brought some British subculture to The Rug Company in 2006, where the tattered, worn out remnants of the Union Jack flag are reproduced into expensive, high-end rugs, wall tapestries or accent pillows.

 Enter the New Wave